 - Finally, do not forget that LESS IS MORE.
 It is often much better to thoroughly enjoy some easy paced tasting at just a couple of vineyards.
 Rather than rushing through four or five hurried tastings in one day and feeling exhausted by the end.

-Altogether I think you can agree that a trip to the Hunter Valley is an absolute must for your Sydney travel itinerary.
-With so much to do and see from delicious cheese tastings, luxurious wine tastings and stunning strolls through the gorgeous countryside.
+All together I think you can agree that a trip to the Hunter Valley is an absolute must for your Sydney travel itinerary.
+With so much to do and see from delicious cheese tastings, luxurious wine tastings, and stunning strolls through the gorgeous countryside.